The Bankrate promise

 Chloe Moore, CFP, founder of Financial Staples: “If you’re unsure of what costs could be covered by a rainy day fund, make note of overlooked expenses as they occur.
 You can also look back at your expenses over the last year to see what costs could fall into this category.
 Be sure to replenish the funds after you use them so you have cash for the next time.”

-Kenneth Chavis IV, CFP, senior wealth manager at LourdMurray: “A rainy day fund is essential for everyone — no matter what life stage you are in or how big your net worth.
+Kenneth Chavis IV, CFP, senior wealth advisor at Versant Capital Management: “A rainy day fund is essential for everyone — no matter what life stage you are in or how big your net worth.
 A rainy day fund, like an umbrella, provides cover for life’s inevitable rainy day.
 Whether it’s tomorrow or a year from now, a rainy day is bound to come, so it’s best to properly prepare for this with an adequate amount of cash in a highly liquid account.”

 Malik S. Lee, CFP, managing principal and founder of Felton & Peel Wealth Management: “I am a big fan of rainy day funds because they add just another layer of protection to your nest egg.
 Subliminally, most Americans might already have some funds set aside for those rainy days.
 But in most cases, those funds are sitting in a checking account, earning nothing.
 By taking advantage of the higher rates inside a high-yield savings account, even your rainy day fund can see some sunshine!”